Psychology:Interpretive and Speculative Art Posing as Exact Science

 As much as it may sound simplistic to some of you who are of an opinion that "complex problems require complex measures" - sometimes a casual talk to bartender or a close friend may do more for a troubled person than those years on the analyst's couch.

 There they can be more open-minded to an honest and simple opinion of an ordinary person who is not "piercing into their soul with a cold scalpel of professionalism".
-So, a sympathetic and street-wise bartender may do a better job - while charging only for that beer.
+So, an empathetic and street-wise bartender may do a better job - while charging only for that beer.

 "Medico, Cura Se" (Doctor, Heal Yourself)